sanket622/TradingBot/README.md

 ### GET `http://localhost:5000/api/trades/execute`

-This endpoint triggers the trading bot to evaluate stock prices and execute buy/sell trades based on predefined conditions:
+This endpoint exceutes the trading bot to evaluate stock prices and execute buy/sell trades based on predefined conditions:

 - **Buy**: When the stock price drops by 2%.
 - **Sell**: When the stock price rises by 3%.